 At the end of the week, I’ll be on my way to Italy for 11 days.
 This is my first trip planned entirely with points and miles.
 I’m excited to share how I booked an 11 day/10 night trip to Italy for my boyfriend and me for $292.
 That’s less than $150 per person!
 This trip valued at over $6,500 includes economy airfare, 10 nights of hotels, 3 one-way train rides, and one tour in Rome.
-This trip has been almost a year in the making!
+This trip to Italy has been almost a year in the making and we have credit card churning to thank for it!
 Here are the details on how I planned our trip to Italy using points and miles for under $300.

 Note: It’s difficult to determine the actual value of some of our bookings, especially airfare which can change dramatically based on when you book a flight.
 I like to keep it conservative to account for the fact that I probably wouldn’t pay these prices out of pocket.
 As a result, it’s likely that my valuation is an underestimate.

 BOS to FCO on Alitalia – 60,000 Delta SkyMiles and $11.20

 For these flights, my boyfriend and I each opened the Delta Gold SkyMiles credit card from American Express with a sign-up bonus of 50,000 miles.
 Delta’s award availability is best if you can book early.
 We booked our two economy tickets a few days after flights for our departure date were released.
 We wanted the direct flight on Alitalia, so it was important that we started planning early!
 When it comes to planning trips, it doesn’t hurt that my boyfriend’s vacation time is determined a year in advance (oh, the life of a medical resident).

 Since our miles were in two different Delta accounts, I had to book our tickets separately.
 I tweeted at Delta to link our reservations after they were ticketed.

 The cost of this flight is well over $1,000 but for my purposes, I’m going to consider the value to be $800 per person.